mistakia/nanodb/README.md

 # NanoDB

-The primary goal of this project is to provide up-to-date data pertaining to the [Nano cryptocurrency network](https://github.com/nanocurrency/nano-node) in various popular database formats (mysql, postgres, neo4j, etc).
-The secondary goal is to structuring Nano block data on [IPFS](https://github.com/ipfs/go-ipfs) and to support an [IPLD spec compliant](https://github.com/ipld/specs) implementation for Nano.
+This project aims to provide up-to-date data pertaining to the [Nano cryptocurrency network](https://github.com/nanocurrency/nano-node) in various popular database formats (mysql, postgres, neo4j, etc) in order to make it more accessible.
+The secondary purpose is to explore structuring Nano block data on [IPFS](https://github.com/ipfs/go-ipfs) and to support an [IPLD](https://github.com/ipld/specs) implementation for Nano for use in distributed applications.

 - [ ] Public API
 - [ ] Import scripts (from lmdb)